House Republicans unveil Obamacare replacement bill

 The bill would also repeal the requirements that most people buy insurance and larger employers provide it.

-It would not repeal the popular provision barring insurance companies from denying covering to people with pre-existing health problems.
+It would still allow adult children to stay on their parents' plans until age 26.
+And the bill would not repeal the popular provision barring insurance companies from denying coverage to people with pre-existing health problems.
 Instead, to keep people from buying coverage only when they need it, insurers could raise premiums 30% for those jumping back into the market.

 House committees are expected to take up the legislation later this week.